panchania83/nova-uploadcare-image-link-field/README.md

 An file field using the UploadCare API.

 You can upload an file through drag-and-drop, url or google drive.
-The image is stored on Uploadcare and saved as a url in the model.
+The file is stored on Uploadcare and saved as a url in the model.

 ### Installing